jonwancodes/COVID19-Data-Exploration/README.md

 # COVID19-Data-Exploration

 ## Objective:
-To perform an exploratory anaylsis of the COVID-19 pandemic using BigQuery / SQL, and gain insights into the pandemic's death counts and vaccination statuses.
+To perform an exploratory analysis of the COVID-19 pandemic using BigQuery / SQL, and gain insights into the pandemic's death counts and vaccination statuses.

 With BigQuery, I utilized Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, and Converting Data Types.